rust-lang/book/src/ch17-00-async-await.md

 that first activity again.
 So all parallel operations are also concurrent, but not all concurrent operations happen in parallel!

-> Note: When working with async in Rust, we need to think in terms of
+When working with async in Rust, we are always dealing with concurrency.
-> *concurrency*.
-Depending on the hardware, the operating system, and the async
-> runtime we are using, that concurrency may use some degree of parallelism
-> under the hood, or it may not.
-More about async runtimes in a later section!
+Depending on the hardware, the operating system, and the async runtime we are using, that concurrency may use some degree of parallelism under the hood, or it may not.
+(More about async runtimes later!)

-Consider again the examples of exporting a video file and waiting on the video file to finish uploading.
-The video export will use as much CPU and GPU power as it can.
-If you only had one CPU core, and your operating system never paused that export until it completed, you could not do anything else on your computer while it was running.
-That would be a pretty frustrating experience, though, so instead your computer can (and does!) invisibly interrupt the export often enough to let you get other small amounts of work done along the way.

-The file upload is different.
-It does not take up very much CPU time.
-Instead, you are mostly waiting on data to transfer across the network.
-If you only have a single CPU core, you might write a bunch of data to a network socket and then wait for it to finish getting sent by the network controller.
-You could choose to wait for all the data to get “flushed” from the socket and actually sent over the network, but if there is a busy network connection, you might be waiting for a while… with your CPU doing not much!
-Thus, even if you make a blocking call to write to a socket, your computer probably does other things while the network operation is happening.

-In both of these cases, it might be useful for *your program* to participate in the same kind of concurrency the computer is providing for the rest of the system.
-One way to do this is the approach we saw last chapter: using threads, which are provided and managed by the operating system.
-Another way to get access to concurrency is using language-specific capabilities—like async.

 A big difference between the cooking analogy and Rust’s async model for concurrency is that in the cooking example, the cook makes the decision about